x684867/nemesis_server/src/nodejs/deps/npm/doc/cli/npm-explore.md

 If a command is specified, then it is run in the subshell, which then immediately terminates.

-This is particularly handy in the case of git submodules in the `node_modules` folder:
+This is particularly handy in the case of git subpackages in the `node_packages` folder:

     npm explore some-dependency -- git pull origin master